MathiasStadler/Morning_routine_stock_market/README.md

 <!-- keep the format -->
 ## Target
 <!-- keep the format -->
+- Daily
+- Weekly
+- Monthly
+- Quarterly
+- Yearly
+- 10 Years
+- and so on
 - Market overview
 - Market situation
 - Market Direction / Development